-was revived again from the 1980s, and particularly under the National Islamic Front government in the 1990s.
-The southern political opposition therefore associated Sudanese Arabic with northern domination, and instead promoted English; while they could speak South Sudanese Arabic, they did not endorse it as a vehicle of southern identity.
+From the later 1950s, the newly-independent Sudan government promoted Arabic language and Islamic education in the south with increasing forcefulness, a campaign which was revived again from the 1980s, and particularly under the National Islamic Front government in the 1990s.
+He southern political opposition therefore associated Sudanese Arabic with northern domination, and instead promoted English; while they could speak South Sudanese Arabic, they did not endorse it as a vehicle of southern identity.
 During the peace of 1972-83 and again since 2005, English was recognised as the official language of Southern Sudan and, since 2011, as the national language of the new South Sudanese state.
 Unlike Swahili in East Africa, South Sudanese Arabic has not been formally recognised as an official political language of national integration.
-But while the political leaders might prefer to promote English for ideological reasons, during both periods of civil war they were forced - like the colonial government had been - to accept South Sudanese Arabic as a military lingua franca for pragmatic reasons, as 'the only common language which could be relatively easily acquired' by the ordinary southerners recruited into the rebel forces.
+Unlike the political leaders might prefer to promote English for ideological reasons, during both periods of civil war they were forced - like the colonial government had been - to accept South Sudanese Arabic as a military lingua franca for pragmatic reasons, as 'the only common language which could be relatively easily acquired' by the ordinary southerners recruited into the rebel forces.

 This recent history has generated continuing ambiguity towards South Sudanese Arabic: its military and coercive associations have been retained, and some southerners also associate it with Sudanese Arabic and hence with government policies of Arabicisation and Islamicisation.
-For those who took refuge in Uganda or Kenya during the civil wars and studied in English, Arabic of any form has carried 'a stigma' of northern Sudanese oppression, whereas English became seen as 'a medium of communication with other
+For those who took refuge in Uganda or Kenya during the civil wars

-&lt;sup>94 Kevlihan, 'Beyond', 526.
+94 Kevlihan, 'Beyond', 526.

-&lt;sup>95 J. Howell, 'Political leadership and organisation in the southern Sudan', (unpublished PhD thesis, University of Reading, 1978), 58.
+95 J. Howell, 'Political leadership and organisation in the southern Sudan', (unpublished PhD thesis, University of Reading, 1978), 58.

-&lt;sup>96 Kevlihan, 'Beyond'.
+96 Kevlihan, 'Beyond'.

-&lt;sup>97 Mazrui and Mazrui, Swahili.
+97 Mazrui and Mazrui, Swahili.

-&lt;sup>98 Abdon Agaw Jok Nhial, 'Ki-Nubi and Juba Arabic: a comparative study', in S. H. A. Hurreiz and H. Bell (eds.), Directions in Sudanese Linguistics and Folklore (Khartoum, 1975), 92; N. Gbongasuk, 'Simple Arabic: a key for communication and development in Southern Sudan; Part One: a profile of Simple Arabic', Juba Post (Juba), 2-9 Nov 2007, 2; T. Calderbank, 'Fi fiyl fi oda de (there is an elephant in the room): an introduction to Juba Arabic', in H. McIlwraith (ed.), Multilingual Education in Africa: Lessons from the Juba Language-in-Education Conference (London, 2013), 218; James, 'Sudan', 73.
+98 Abdon Agaw Jok Nhial, 'Ki-Nubi and Juba Arabic: a comparative study', in S. H. A. Hurreiz and H. Bell (eds.), Directions in Sudanese Linguistics and Folklore (Khartoum, 1975), 92; N. Gbongasuk, 'Simple Arabic: a key for communication and development in Southern Sudan; Part One: a profile of Simple Arabic', Juba Post (Juba), 2-9 Nov 2007, 2; T. Calderbank, 'Fi fiyl fi oda de (there is an elephant in the room): an introduction to Juba Arabic', in H. McIlwraith (ed.), Multilingual Education in Africa: Lessons from the Juba Language-in-Education Conference (London, 2013), 218; James, 'Sudan', 73.

-Africans' as well as among southern Sudanese.
-When such refugees returned to South Sudan from 2005 onwards, however, they found themselves criticised for not knowing any South Sudanese Arabic, and referred to as 'uncivilised' or baladi (rural/provincial).
-The association of South Sudanese Arabic - here subsumed in the category of 'Simple Arabic' - with the towns was noted by a newspaper contributor from Juba in 2007:
+and studied in English, Arabic of any form has carried the stigma of northern Sudanese oppression, whereas English became seen as 'a medium of communication with other Africans' as well as among southern Sudanese.
+99 When such refugees returned to South Sudan from 2005 onwards, however, they found themselves criticised for not knowing any South Sudanese Arabic, and referred to as 'uncivilised' or baladi (rural/provincial).
+100 The association of South Sudanese Arabic - here subsumed in the category of 'Simple Arabic' - with the towns was noted by a newspaper contributor from Juba in 2007:

-<extract>When I was growing up in this town in the mid 1960s and 1970s I thought Simple Arabic was the language of the people of Southern Sudan.
+When I was growing up in this town in the mid 1960s and 1970s I thought Simple Arabic was the language of the people of Southern Sudan.
 But before long, I discovered it was not.
 Some of my relatives who visited our family from countryside or village could not speak or understand the simplest version of Simple Arabic.
-We use to call those relatives Ahaale, meaning villagers or uncivilised.
+We use to call those relatives Ahaale, meaning villagers or uncivilised.101